33rd Canadian Parliament

-Brian Mulroney was Prime Minister during the 33rd Canadian Parliament.
+Brian Mulroney (pictured here in 1984) was Prime Minister during the 33rd Canadian Parliament.

 The 33rd Canadian Parliament was in session from November 5, 1984, until October 1, 1988.
 The membership was set by the 1984 federal election on September 4, 1984, and it only changed slightly due to resignations and by-elections prior to being dissolved before the 1988 election.

+There were two sessions of the 33rd Parliament: